Follow the step by step process or choose what situation that best describes you:

 Licensing and Admission to the Bar

 Congratulations on passing the Bar and becoming inducted into the Arkansas Bar Association!
-The Young Lawyers Section of the Bar can assist you greatly in starting out in your legal career in the state.
+The Young Lawyers Section of the Arkansas Bar Association can assist you greatly in starting out in your legal career in the state.
 Additionally, the Bar Association provides practice handbooks, legal texts and other information to help lawyers at all stages of the profession on its website.

-Major corporations based in Arkansas are often in need of legal assistance.
+Major Fortune 500 corporations based in Arkansas are often in need of legal assistance.
 Some of the largest names in the state include the Wal-Mart Stores Headquarters in Bentonville; Tyson Foods headquarters in Springdale; Murphy Oil in El Dorado; and Dillard’s home base in Little Rock.

 Legal specialty certification